Sarang-BITS/FANS/SETUP.md

 ```

 ### 3) Download MAVROS, MAVLink packages and build them
-* After ROS installation is complete, set up and initialize a ROS workspace with any name (for e.g. `sop_ws`)
+* After ROS installation is complete, set up and initialize a ROS workspace with any name (for e.g. `fans_ws`)
 ```
-mkdir -p sop_ws/src
+mkdir -p fans_ws/src
-cd sop_ws
+cd fans_ws
 catkin init && wstool init src
 ```
 * Add the .rosinstall files for MAVROS and MAVLink and build them (Note that the below steps are to be done in the root of the workspace)